Saturday, April 27, 2019

 The other three Carnegies were to the south of Wendy and Michael, another fifty-mile circuit that I did the next day.
 The riding was fabulous on the lightly travelled hilly roads.
 I could positively romp along with my bike free of panniers and some 3,000 miles on my legs from my recent ride around California and Arizona.

 It was another circuitous effort to find the first of this set of three Carnegies.
 It was on the campus of Washington College in an isolated outlying area of Limestone.
 There was no direct route to it through the hilly terrain.
 When I found the small campus of just a handful of buildings early in the morning there was no evidence of anyone being there other than a lone parked car that could well have been abandoned.
 It looked as if the school had closed down.
 It wasn’t until later that I learned it had become an evening school for adult education.
-There was an empty lot at the location I understood to be the address of the Carnegie.
+There was an empty lot at the location Wikipedia gave as the address of the Carnegie.
 It was actually up a hill and camouflaged by two wings added in the 1920s converting it into an administrative and classroom building.

 It was built from a grant given to two college libraries in the area, the other Tusculum College in Tusculum.
 The latter was a still breathing, fully-functioning college and so was the library, which had had a large expansion to it in 2004.